wiremock/wiremock-state-extension/README.md

     - `property='updateCount` retrieves the number of updates to a certain state.
       The number matches the one described in [Context update count match](#context-update-count-match)
     - `property='listSize` retrieves the number of entries of `list`
+    - `property='list` get the whole list as array, e.g. to use it with [handlebars #each](https://handlebarsjs.com/guide/builtin-helpers.html#each)
+      - this property always has a default value (empty list), which can be overwritten with a JSON list
 - `list`: Getting an entry of the context's `list`, identified via a JSON path.
 Examples:
     - getting the first state in the list: `list='[0].myProperty`
     - getting the last state in the list: `list='[-1].myProperty`